CosmWasm/wasmd/README.md

 The `v0.7.2` release is based on `cosmos-sdk` `v0.38.3` and should be used in any public networks (as that fixed a security issue).

+## Supported Systems

+The supported systems are limited by the dlls created in [`go-cosmwasm`](https://github.com/CosmWasm/go-cosmwasm).
+In particular, **we only support MacOS and Linux**.
+Even for Linux, we only support `glibc 2.12+`.
+This includes all known supported distributions using glibc (CentOS 7 uses 2.12, obsolete Debian Jessy uses 2.19). **We do not currently support `muslc` systems, such as Alpine Linux**, which is popular in docker distributions.

+There is some work done in `go-cosmwasm` to extend support, but it is rather tricky with Rust build flags.

 ## Stability

 **This is alpha software, do not run on a production system.** Notably, we currently provide **no migration path** not even "dump state and restart" to move to future versions.
 At **beta** we will begin to offer migrations and better backwards compatibility guarantees.

 With the `v0.6.0` tag, we are entering semver.
-That means anything with `v0.6.x` tags is compatible.
+That means anything with `v0.6.x` tags is compatible with each other, and everything with `v0.7.x` tags is compatible with each other.
 We will have a series of minor version updates prior to `v1.0.0`, where we offer strong backwards compatibility guarantees.
-In particular, work has begun in the `cosmwasm` library on `v0.7`, which will change many internal APIs, in order to allow adding other languages for writing smart contracts.
+In particular, work has begun in the `cosmwasm` library on `v0.8`, which will change many internal APIs, in order to allow adding other languages for writing smart contracts.
 We hope to stabilize much of this well before `v1`, but we are still in the process of learning from real-world use-cases

 ## Encoding